 The Accelerator allows you to network with all the right people; something that would have taken me years to do alone

-I guess the only downside is it takes up quite a lot of time to participate on the program but it is all valuable so completely worth it!
+I guess the only downside is it takes up quite a lot of time to participate on the programme but it is all valuable so completely worth it!

-medCrowd is a communication tool for health and social care workers, how do you compete with the likes of WhatsApp, which many clinicians currently use to communicate with one another on the wards?
+medCrowd is a communication tool for health and social care workers, how do you compete with the likes of WhatsApp, an instant messaging app currently used by many clinicians to communicate with one another?

 Well it is clear that WhatsApp is not compliant.
 Health professionals know that if they share the name of a patient in WhatsApp, they have broken a rule.
 It is just a matter of time before someone gets in trouble.
 WhatsApp is not effectively encrypted, not password protected, uses US servers…the list goes on.
 Therefore they shouldn’t be using it.
 We provide health professionals with medCrowd which is a better and compliant option.
 We go to them with that, and they don’t say no!

-How does medDigital differ from other health communication agencies?
+And how does medDigital differ from other medical communication agencies?

-You are someone who is constantly taking risks and it seems to have paid off.
+You are someone who appears comfortable with taking risks.
+To date, you have taken risks that seem to have paid off.
 Do you have any advice on risk-taking as an entrepreneur?

 Don’t take stupid risks.
 Don’t mortgage your house.
 Don’t be unethical or immoral.
 These things will come back and bite, and are not good risks to take.
 That said, in being an entrepreneur you need to have a huge appetite for risk.
 It’s a killer world out there and you can fail.